Louise Edwards (astronomer)

-Louise Olivia Violet Edwards (born 21 November 1978) is a Canadian astronomer and assistant professor of physics at California Polytechnic State University (Cal Poly), and is one of the first Black Canadians to receive a PhD in astronomy.
+Louise Olivia Violet Edwards (born 21 November 1978) is a Canadian astronomer and associate professor of physics at California Polytechnic State University (Cal Poly), and is one of the first Black Canadians to receive a PhD in astronomy.
 In 2002, she was pictured on a Canadian stamp.

 Early life, education and research

 Louise Edwards grew up in Victoria, British Columbia, Canada.
 She completed her undergraduate degree in physics and astronomy, with a minor in mathematics, at the University of Victoria.
 She received a master's degree from St Mary's University in 2003, and a PhD from Université Laval in 2007.
 She studies galaxy formation and evolution using optical and infrared spectroscopy, X-ray photometric data, and radio wavelength observations, focusing on Brightest Cluster Galaxies, galaxies in cluster cores, and galaxies in filaments.

 Career

 Following her doctoral studies, Edwards was a postdoctoral research scientist at Caltech/IPAC and Trent University, and then an assistant professor at Mount Allison University.
 From 2012 to 2016, Edwards was a lecturer and research scientist in the astronomy department at Yale University, before starting her faculty position at Cal Poly in 2016.
 During her time at Yale, she was the chair of the Dorrit Hoffleit Undergraduate Research Fellowship program for undergraduate research in Astronomy.